ReyaLab/AI_Colony_Counter/README.md

-# AI_Colony_Counter
+# AI_organoid_Counter
-Uses a segmentation NN to count cell colonies.
+Uses a segmentation NN to count organoids in brightfield images.

 Test the model on our [Huggingface Space!](https://huggingface.co/spaces/ReyaLabColumbia/ColonyCounter)